tweetledee/tweetledee/README.md

 ## Contribute
-If you would like to contribute to the project, by all means, please do so.
+If you would like to contribute to the project, have at it.
 Fork the Tweetledee development branch and submit a pull request back to the repository.

 ## License
 MIT License - see the LICENSE.txt file in the source distribution